Ahrkylien/BF1942-Blender-add-on/README.md

 - in Blender go to: Edit -> Preferences -> Add-ons -> Install....
 - select the zip you just downloaded
 - now the Add-on is added.
 You only need to enable it by clicking the checkbox
-- in Object-Mode on the right pannel (press 'n') you will find the BF1942 menu
+- in Object-Mode on the right panel (press 'n') you will find the BF1942 menu
+- for further usage read: https://github.com/Ahrkylien/BF1942-Blender-add-on/wiki/Usage
 ## ToDo:
 - all imports:
 	check if collection (where the new object is placed) is visable